kylejgillett/sounderpy/docs/source/gettingdata.rst

    :type day: str, required
    :param hour: required, valid hour
    :type hour: str, required
-   :param dataset: optional, target a specific dataset instead of searching for the first one with data.
+   :param dataset: target a specific dataset instead of searching for the first one with data ("rap-ruc" only).
-   :type dataset: str, optional
+   :type dataset: str, optional, default is `None`
-   :param box_avg_size: optional, determine an area-averaged box size in degrees, default is 0.10 degrees.
+   :param box_avg_size: determine an area-averaged box size, in degrees, by which gridded model data will be averaged to find a single vertical porfile.
-   :type box_avg_size: int, optional
+   :type box_avg_size: int, optional, Default is `0.10`
-   :param hush: whether to 'hush' a read-out of thermodynamic and kinematic parameters when getting a data.
+   :param hush: whether to 'hush' a read-out of thermodynamic and kinematic parameters when getting data.
    :type hush: bool, optional, default is `False`
    :param clean_it: whether to return the raw_data object or a clean_data dict.
    :type clean_it: bool, optional, default is `True`
-   :return: clean_data, a dict of ready-to-use vertical profile data including pressure, height, temperature, dewpoint, u-wind, v-wind, & model information
+   :return: clean_data, a dict of ready-to-use vertical profile data including pressure, height, temperature, dewpoint, u-wind, v-wind, omega & model information
    :rtype: dict